openforis/sepal-doc/docs/source/index.rst

 .. youtube:: niOUVE8N7wo
     :align: center
     :width: 60%

 Learn how to use the platform with SEPAL documentation
 ------------------------------------------------------

-.. rst-class:: text-left

 The SEPAL team developed this GitHub page to help users get the most out of the interface.